Apr 21, 2026

 The Five Dysfunctions of a Team

-Avoidance of accountability looks like "we trust our people to figure it out".
+Avoidance of accountability looks like "We trust our people to figure it out" and then telling people what to do and how to do it.

 The pyramid is useful for naming things you already kind of knew.
 The naming doesn't fix it, though.
 Usually there's one person in the room who already knew exactly where the team was stuck.